SparkleFaerieCoder/SpotifySongApp/README.md

 The app does the following:

-1. Authenticate with the chosen API.
-For quick turn around for this proof of concept(POC), the app utilizes [Spotify App Remote](https://cjam.github.io/react-native-spotify-remote/index.html) for authentication.
+1. The app utilizes [Spotify App Remote](https://cjam.github.io/react-native-spotify-remote/index.html) for authentication.
 This third party library provided minimal alterations to native files, resulting in quicker turn around to develop POC.
 Going forward, this library could support session management and playback.
 Alternatively, the native Spotify SDK could be explored to handle app autonomy and handling complex features requirements.

 2. Once authenticated with your Spotify account, the app will pull a list of your albums and display them in a list view.